-Stalled Spaces Scotland is a national programme commissioned by the Scottish Government and managed by Architecture and Design Scotland (A&DS) to encourage and support communities to bring stalled spaces or derelict and vacant land back into temporary use.
-We are looking for great ideas that benefit local people and enhance town centres.
+Stalled Spaces Scotland was a national programme commissioned by the Scottish Government and managed by Architecture and Design Scotland (A&DS) to encourage and support communities to bring stalled spaces or derelict and vacant land back into temporary use.
+As part of the project we looked for great ideas that benefit local people and enhance town centres.

-By learning from the award winning Stalled Spaces project led by Glasgow City Council, A&DS is working with seven councils to deliver their own Stalled Spaces Scotland funding initiative.
-The grants will fund community groups to create temporary activity on under used open spaces in their town centres.
-Skills training and workshops will help local communities realise their plans.
+By learning from the award winning Stalled Spaces project led by Glasgow City Council, A&DS worked with seven councils to deliver their own Stalled Spaces Scotland funding initiative.
+The grants funded community groups to create temporary activity on under used open spaces in their town centres.
+Skills training and workshops helped local communities realise their plans.

 The Stalled Spaces Scotland toolkit is designed to support anyone thinking of taking on a stalled space site.
 The toolkit aims to collect helpful advice and links in one place.
 The toolkit contains live links and works much better when viewed on screen.

 The councils were announced at the Stalled Spaces Scotland seminar on 3 December 2014.
-They are Angus, Argyll and Bute, East Dunbartonshire, East Renfrewshire, Fife, North Ayrshire and Renfrewshire.
-The funding for communities will be available from April 2015.
-If you live in one of these areas and have an idea for a Stalled Spaces Scotland project please see the council information below.
+They were Angus, Argyll and Bute, East Dunbartonshire, East Renfrewshire, Fife, North Ayrshire and Renfrewshire, and funding for communities was available from April 2015.

 To help with ideas and give practical advice we have produced support materials and films, which you can download by clicking the links to the right of this page.